It’s one of the most common questions asked by soon to be medical students…. “What should I do to get ready to start medical school?

 You’ll be spending 1-2 hours studying (at a minimum) for every hour of class.
-Given the number of hours you’ll spend studying, you might want to think about an “active” desk that lets you stand, walk or pedal as you study.
+Given the number of hours you’ll spend studying, you might want to think about an “active” desk that lets you stand, walk, or pedal as your study.

 Develop (or strengthen) an exercise habit

 Use this summer to develop a daily exercise routine that you can take into your new (and crazy) schedule.
 Your goal for the summer should be to develop a balanced exercise program (cardio, strength training and flexibility) that works for you.
 If you’ve never done any strength training, hire a trainer and learn about it.
 If you develop a balanced exercise routine this summer, it will be much, much easier to continue this once you start medical school or your internship.
 Commit to doing at least 30 minutes of exercise a day this summer and it will be a lot easier to continue once the pressure of school really kicks in.

 Running is one of the best (and most convenient) cardio exercises for medical students and residents (because it’s cheap, efficient and effective) Use this summer to become a runner.
 If you hate running, find another good cardio exercise habit to develop instead – but pick one!

 If you don’t own a bicycle, think about getting one.
 There will be places to ride for fun when you have time off.
 You can also use your bike to commute to school which is a great way to sneak in exercise and save money.

 If you don’t know how to cook, learn.